-Several Princeton area roads closed due to downed trees and wires (updated at 3:30 p.m.) - Planet Princeton
+Several Princeton area roads closed due to downed trees and wires (updated at 9:30 p.m.) - Planet Princeton

 Opossum Road closed between Route 518 and Orchard Road.

-Route 206 noth is closed at Darrah Lane due to a downed wire.
+Route 206 north is now open at Darrah Lane.

 Readers report that a portion of Pretty Brook Road is closed and that a tree has also fallen on Quaker Road.